rhysf/2speed_genomes/README.md

 # Results

-  Upper tail probability is the probability of finding that number or more consecutive genes in that given quadrant
+  Cumulative_probability_of_consecutive_genes is the probability of finding that number of consecutive genes in that given quadrant

 Quadrants are defined as: